Tadas/RDCManPlugins/readme.md

 ## Plugin loading ##

-For a plugin to be loaded the dll must be placed in the same folder as `RDCMan.exe` and it must be called `Plugin.*.dll`
+For a plugin to be loaded the dll must be placed in the same folder as `RDCMan.exe` and it must be called `Plugin.*.dll`.
+For more info see `RdcMan.Program.InstantiatePlugins()` inside of `RDCMan.exe`

 ## IPlugin interface ##

-Plugins implement the `IPlugin` interface which has a couple of lifetime events.
+Plugins implement the `IPlugin` interface which has these callbacks:
 - OnContextMenu - called when the user right clicks a server node in the tree
+- OnDockServer - ...
+- OnUndockServer - ...
+- PostLoad - called after plugins and the connection tree is loaded
+- PreLoad - called while the plugins are loading
-- SaveSettings - called when the user clicks OK in the Options dialog
+- SaveSettings - user clicked OK in the Options dialog
+- Shutdown - RDCMan is shutting down

 See Plugin.Sample for a working example.
 Place the compiled dll in the same folder as RDCMan.exe